rebus-org/Poker/README.md

 Well..... it's probably not useful for that many things, but one thing it can do is to help with e.g. creating a "wizard-like" experience when configuring a CLI app. :cake: :candy: :doughnut:

-Say, for instance, that one creates a nice CLI app called "my-cli", using [GoCommando](https://github.com/rebus-org/GoCommando), which is then merged into one single binary using [Costura](https://github.com/Fody/Costura), which is then distributed as a single `my-cli.exe` file.
-Smooth! :cocktail:
+Suppose, for instance, that one creates a nice CLI app called "my-cli", using [GoCommando](https://github.com/rebus-org/GoCommando), which is then merged into one single binary using [Costura](https://github.com/Fody/Costura), which is then distributed as a single `my-cli.exe` file.
+That would be smooth. :palm_tree: :cocktail:

 The configuration file `my-cli.exe.config` will then hold the configuration settings for the app.